JWWeatherman/bitcoin_security_threat_model/README.md

 ### An attacker could create an insecure second layer network on top of Bitcoin.
-If an attacker is able to create an insecure second layer solution on top of Bitcoin he could steal all bitcoin moved into the second layer network.
+If an attacker is able to create an insecure second layer network on top of Bitcoin he could steal all bitcoin moved into the second layer network.